Cystic Acne is one of the most challenging types of Acne to treat.

 A pimple forms when a pore in the skin is covered, usually with dead skin cells.
 Sometimes the bacteria get trapped inside the pore, causing the area to swell and turn red.

-Cystic Acne occurs when this infection enters the skin, creating a tender red bump filled with pus.
+Cystic Acne occurs when this infection enters the skin, creating a pus-filled tender red bump.
 It can hurt or itch.
 The disease can spread, causing more acne outbreaks.

 Who is more prone, and in what places of the Body?